 They may require more attention than the average designer breed, but they can still be wonderful apartment dogs when their exercise needs are met.

-If you are in search of a lap dog that will cuddle at your side on the couch, then look no further than the Pomsky.
+If you are searching for a lap dog that will cuddle at your side on the couch, look no further than the Pomsky.

 These pups are known for being extremely affectionate and crave the love of their favorite humans.
 As a result, this breed has a reputation for being pretty clingy.

-Just as other clingy dog breeds, the Pomeranian Husky Mix does not enjoy being left alone.
+Just as other clingy dog breeds, the Pomskies do not tolerate being left alone.